nrstott/q/README.md

 In this example, note that we call `get` once immediately, and then we call `get` again after the first promise is resolved.
-This should ensure that the first and second message are logged in order.
+This should ensure that the first and second messages are logged in order.

-Note that we wait 100 miliseconds before putting anything on the queue.
+Note that we wait 100 milliseconds before putting anything on the queue.
 At that time, we put *a promise* for the first message on the queue, and resolve the second message immediately.
 Thus, the second message is fulfilled first, before the consumer has even asked for it.